 - ♦ What is RISO?

-- How does the risograph work?
+- ♦ How does the risograph work?

-- Layers & Ink
+- ♦ Layers & Ink

-- A step-by-step guidance on how to create your first analogue riso print.
+- ◆ A step-by-step guidance on how to create your first riso print with procreate.

-- Do's & Don'ts of Riso printing
+- ♦ Do's & Don'ts of Riso printing

+Riso History

-Riso History What is RISO?
+What is RISO?

 RISO is the name of both a printer and ink company founded by Noboru Hayama in post-war Japan, in 1964.
 The name RISO means 'ideal' in Japanese, a poetic name that Hayama chose as he found it important that people should not lose their ideals in this period of despair.